 What to do with this activity?

 A museum is a place that has important objects on show that tell the story of our past - either of our local place, our country, or of the bigger world.
 Sometimes a visit to a museum can be overwhelming or boring - there's usually too much to see and take in.
-But kids will love a museum visit if you set it up and sell it in the right way.
-Here are our tips.
+But kids will love a museum visit if you sell it in the right way!
+Here are our tips:

 1) Treat it like a treasure hunt.
 Before you start, buy a postcard for each child in the museum shop.
 Set them the task of finding that item.

 2) Talk to them about what they see and ask questions - is it smaller than they expected, what was it used for, how old is it, what is it made out of?

 3) Tell them interesting stories about an object or two - whether it's the Egyptian mummy or a Viking sword.
 Connect it to things they know already.

-4) Ask the staff in the museum if they have worksheets or treasure trails for children - they usually do.
+4) Ask the staff in the museum if they have worksheets or treasure trails for children.
+Sometimes there are workshops for children too.

 5) Stay for a short time and then go and have an icecream.
 Keep it enjoyable.